 Pipistrello Classic table lamp

-With an overall size of 66 to 86 centimetres, the height of the table lamp can be varied.
-This is an advantage if you are looking for lighting that can be used flexibly and also offers design freedom when used in the same room.
-With a weight of around 10 kilograms, this luminaire is also stable enough for use in public spaces.
-While the reflector with a diameter of 55 centimetres always remains the same, the lacquered metal base is available in different colors.
-The Pipistrello 620 table lamp is fitted with four LED lamps with a light output of 5 watts each.
-The bulbs with E14 socket are supplied TAGWERC so that the light is ready for use immediately after delivery.
+With an overall height of 66 to 86 centimeters, the table lamp is height-adjustable.
+This is advantageous when looking for a versatile light source that allows for flexible placement even within the same room.
+Weighing approximately 10 kilograms, this lamp offers sufficient stability for use in public spaces.
+While the 55-centimeter diameter reflector remains constant, the lacquered metal base is available in various colors.
+The Pipistrello 620 table lamp is equipped with four 5-watt LED bulbs.
+The bulbs have an E14 socket.
+TAGWERC with, so that the light is ready for immediate use after delivery.

 Form and function

 Gae Aulenti, the creator of the Pipistrello lamp, was one of the most important architects and designers of the 20th century in Italy, if not the world.
-The Milanese woman had a special gift for the interplay of form and function and studied the properties of different materials and technologies over time, which she knew how to use for her works.
+The Milanese woman had a special gift for the interplay of form and function and studied the properties of various materials and technologies throughout her life, which she skillfully incorporated into her work.

 Inspiration from Brâncuși

-Aulenti found inspiration in the works of the Romanian-French sculptor Constantin Brâncuși (1876 - 1957), among others.
-In connection with the design of the Pipistrello luminaire, Brâncuși's sculptural works of flying birds and his
+Aulenti found inspiration, among other things, in the works of the Romanian-French sculptor Constantin Brâncuși (1876–1957).
+In connection with the design of the Pipistrello lamp, Brâncuși's sculptural works of flying birds and his

-polished sculptures that approximated the industrial form in their design.
-The 'Endless Column' in Târgu Jiu Romania, also known as the 'Column of Infinity' (1937-1938), deserves special mention in this context.
+Polished sculptures whose design approximated industrial forms.
+Of particular note in this context is the 'Endless Column' in Târgu Jiu, Romania, also known as the 'Column of Infinity' (1937-1938).

 Museums and collections

-The Pipistrello table lamp is undoubtedly one of Gae Aulenti's best-known works, which also stands par excellence for Italian design of the 1960s.
-The sculptural luminaire combines organic shapes with innovative materials and modern manufacturing technologies to create a timeless and eternally young design object.
-The design of the Pipistrello luminaire has inspired numerous artists, won design awards and is represented in renowned museums and collections all over the world.
+The Pipistrello table lamp is undoubtedly one of Gae Aulenti's most famous works, and a prime example of 1960s Italian design.
+This sculptural lamp combines organic forms with innovative materials and modern manufacturing technologies to create a timeless and eternally youthful design object.
+To this day, the Pipistrello lamp's design has inspired numerous artists, won design awards, and is represented in prestigious museums and collections worldwide.

-Pipistrello - undoubtedly a design classics with cult character, which can be ordered from TAGWERC in the original in all available versions and sizes: as a mini and maxi Pipistrello, with integrated LED module or as a cordless battery light.
-For all lights from the Pipistrello family, the original spare parts is also available from TAGWERC on request.
+Pipistrello – undoubtedly a design classic with cult status, available from TAGWERC in all original versions and sizes: as Mini and Maxi Pipistrello, with integrated LED module, or as a cordless rechargeable light.
+Original spare parts for all lights in the Pipistrello family are also available from TAGWERC upon request.

 - Color